getporter/porter/docs/content/blog/using-docker-in-bundles.md

 export PORTER_ALLOW_DOCKER_HOST_ACCESS=true
 ```

-Now let's see what else we can do with whalesay:
+Now let's see what else you can do with whalesay:

 ```console
 $ porter invoke whalesay --action=say --param 'msg=try it yourself!'